VladyslavStolbov/Minesweeper/README.md

    - [ ] Display messages for game over and victory conditions.
    - [ ] Create a start menu.
    - [ ] Create a game over menu.
+- [ ] Android Compatibility (Primary):
-- [ ] Android and Web compatibility.
+   - [ ] Adapt UI elements for Android devices, considering different screen sizes and resolutions.
+   - [ ] Implement touch controls for mobile gameplay.
+- [ ] Web Compatibility:
-    - [ ] Ensure properly working android version
+   - [ ] Optimize the game for web deployment.
-    - [ ] Ensure properly working web version
+   - [ ] Test the game in web browsers to ensure compatibility and performance.
+- [ ] Player Testing:
+    - [ ] Deploy the game to players for testing.
+    - [ ] Gather feedback and iterate on improvements based on player suggestions.
+    - [ ] Conduct further testing to ensure a smooth and enjoyable gameplay experience.
 - [ ] Testing:
    - [ ] Test the game extensively to ensure all features work as intended.
    - [ ] Give a try to test another people my game.